xBigJhow/To_do_list/README.md

 ### With few lines of coding, You have the possibilities of:

-- add new assignaments and reset them;
+- add new assignments and reset them;

 ![layout](https://github.com/xBigJhow/To_do_list/blob/main/images/Layout.png)